privefl/portfolio/docs/network.md

 - that of programming language R (~~in priority~~) and

-- that of the analysis of genetic data (my subject of thesis).
+- that of the analysis of genetic data ("Predictive Human Genetics" -- my thesis subject).

 In order to achieve this, I am trying to become more and more **visible on the international scene** in many different ways.